xueyinglyu/AVID/README.md

 # 5. Run AVID
-### Once index files and annotation files are prepared, users can run AVID.
+### After preparing the index and annotation files, users can run AVID.

 #### python [your dir]/AVID/AVID.py
 #### -1 [your dir]/AVID/testdata/test_1.fastq